A surface for

 An app is a markdown file.
 No build step, no schema, no host process.
 The file is the deliverable.

 Numbers from early benchmarks comparing equivalent task completion across MCP, function calling, and String.
-Detailed methodology in the docs.
+Methodology in the docs.

 Read the docs → GitHub skill.md